 The chops are cut from a pork loin.

-Just a small amount of cayenne along with the paprika.
+Just a small amount of cayenne along with the smoked paprika.
 NOT half and half!
 Paprika is really the star of the flavors in this dish, so use a good quality smoked paprika.

 Sear the pork chops on a pan set to medium-high temperature.
 Make sure the pan is good and hot before you add the chops.